yourmother213/Diary-of-a-Wimpy-Kid-ARCHIVE/README.md

 # Diary-of-a-Wimpy-Kid-ARCHIVE
 Hello!
 Welcome to my archive for the DOAWK Series.
+This is just to serve as a main hub for all my download mirrors

 Disclaimer: Some books miiight look weird because its the Kindle Versions.
 Ill try to find better quality versions of them.

 List of books that look weird and might not be easily readable: Big Shot, and Wrecking ball

-Also I got some mirrors for them in case it doesn't work here
+Mirrors to download

 Dropbox: https://www.dropbox.com/sh/j7rlld255jl7j15/AAAe8nDsem_UXUvIy08e8UUna?dl=0